 Deep-trance medium Beatrice Brunner

-Beatrice Brunner was the most important deep-trance medium in German-speaking countries of the 20th century.
+Beatrice Brunner was the most significant deep-trance medium in German-speaking countries of the 20th century.

 For 35 years – from 1948 until her return home in 1983 – she acted as the medium for the Christian spiritual community known today as GL Zürich.